UGA Bulletin Logo

 Topical Outline

-• Genetic Influences on Behavior
+• Genetic Influences on Behavior, Environmental Influences on Behavior

-• The Four Questions of Animal Behavior and Types of Behavioral Studies
+• The Four Questions of Animal Behavior, and Types of Behavioral Studies

 • Mating Systems